Youth Emergency Shelter (Basic Center)

+The Youth Emergency Shelter also known as Basic Center (a designated Georgia Child Caring Institution) provides temporary shelter, for youth 11-17.
 The Basic Center is open 24/7/365 and is staffed with at least two people, so that a child can be admitted at any time.
-Park Place is the only place in Savannah where youth can self-admit without an adult and is the City’s designated placement for curfew violators.
+Youth can self-admit without an adult and is the City’s designated placement for curfew violators.
 Park Place provides residents with healthy meals, a comfortable place to sleep, intensive and individualized counseling services, clothing and school uniforms, after school tutoring, transportation to/from their neighborhood school, and enrichment opportunities on the nights, weekends, and holidays.
 These services are provided by a trained and experienced staff of approximately 20 case managers and house parents, all of whom maintain the child’s best interest when making decisions and implementing programming for the residential children.

 Services provided include:

 - Center is open 24 hours a day, 7 days a week

 - 3 Meals and 3 Snacks Daily

 - Continuing Schooling

 - After School Tutorial and Drop In Center

 - Weekly Life Skill Groups